Charge5/Chimpanzees/README.md

   python regions_and_accuracy.py
   ```
   This will run the experiment for a depth 2 width 70 MLP using the LwF-MC algorithm.
 Again you can modify the parameters by editing the 'params' dictionnary in the .py file.
-- To run the eperiment described in Chapter 3 "Impact of depth and width on forgetting", you will need to run:
+- To run the experiment described in Chapter 3 "Impact of depth and width on forgetting", you will need to run:
   ```commandline
   python bulk_run_agem_hiof.py
   python bulk_run_lwfmc_hiof.py
   ```
   The setup used for the experience, i.e. the different hyperparameters, are already defined in the script.
 Keep in mind that running those
-  scripts might takes some days.
+  scripts might take some days.
 When the different runs are done, run the following script to generate the plots:
   ```commandline
   python hyperparameters_impact_on_forgetting.py
   ```